EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter4.md

 ### Hand rankings, answers

-Now that the Pairs (of a kind) hand ranks have been scored review the answers to see how the code can be written using functional programming.
+Now that the Pairs (of a kind) hand ranks have been scored, review the answers to see how the code can be written using functional programming.

 <h4 class="exercise-start">
     <b>Exercise</b>: Answers for Pairs (of a kind), FullHouse
 </h4>

-Open open the folder /chapter4/answers/first-pass
+Open open the folder files/04-Pairs/answers/first-pass

 Open Hand.cs and review the comments

 <div class="exercise-end"></div>

-### Hand rankings, answers
+### Hand rankings, refactored

-Now that the Pairs (of a kind) hand ranks have been scored review the answers to see how the code can be refactored using functional programming.
+Now that the Pairs (of a kind) hand ranks have been scored, review the answers to see how the code can be refactored using functional programming.

 <h4 class="exercise-start">
     <b>Exercise</b>: Answers for Pairs (of a kind), FullHouse
 </h4>

-Open open the folder /chapter4/answers/refactored
+Open open the folder files/04-Pairs/answers/refactored

 Open Hand.cs and review the comments
 Open EvalExtensions.cs and review the comments